NewAtlantisCollective/newatlantiscollective/README.md

 - Provide free access to individuals worldwide by fostering a unique reciprocity model.
 - Enable communities to thrive through AI education, supported by everyday actions at local businesses.

+## 💡 The Reciprocity Model
+Education should be accessible to all.
+Instead of traditional tuition fees, we operate on a simple, powerful principle: **reciprocity.** In exchange for benefiting from the New Atlantis Collective, we invite learners to support their local communities by prepaying for goods and services at nearby businesses.

 ## 💡 **How It Works**
 - **Learn Through Prompts:** Engage with AI-driven learning experiences using our meticulously crafted prompts across domains like creativity, self-reflection, emotional intelligence, and problem-solving.
 - **Reciprocity Model:** Instead of traditional tuition, learners support the Collective by pre-paying small amounts at local businesses — creating value in their own communities.